triton-inference-server/client/src/c++/perf_analyzer/genai-perf/docs/compare.md

 ## Running initially with `--files` option

-If the user does not have YAML configuration file, they can run the `compare` subcommand with the `--files` option to generate a set of default plots as well as a pre-filled YAML config file for the plots.
+If the user does not have a YAML configuration file, they can run the `compare` subcommand with the `--files` option to generate a set of default plots as well as a pre-filled YAML config file for the plots.